privacy-tech-lab/privacy-pioneer/README.md

    - The popup, options, and background page will reload if you make edits
    - You will also see any lint errors in the console

    A `dev` folder will be generated in the root directory, housing the generated extension files.
 Firefox should automatically open with the extension installed.
-If not, you can follow the instructions [here](https://github.com/privacy-tech-lab/privacy-pioneer/issues/12#issuecomment-776985944), where `dev` will be the new `src` folder.
+If not, you can follow the [instructions](https://github.com/privacy-tech-lab/privacy-pioneer/issues/12#issuecomment-776985944), where `dev` will be the new `src` folder.

    **Note:** If you experience errors regarding missing dependencies (usually due to a newly incorporated node package), delete the `node_modules` folder and then re-run the installation steps above.
 You may also want to delete `package-lock.json` along with the `node_modules` folder as a second attempt to solve this issue.
 If needed, you can create a new package-lock.json file with: